爆料社区

 Participants will be challenged to deeply understand the root causes of injustice, center community voices, and propose solutions that are inclusive, scalable, and sustainable.
 Submissions will be evaluated on innovation, feasibility, and impact, with the goal of driving meaningful progress toward a more just and equitable society.

-• Finalists will prepare a 3-5 minute presentation for final judging being held at the Innovation Hub on Thursday, November 13th at 4pm - 5:30pm.
+• The presentation event/competition will be held at the Innovation Hub on Thursday, April 16, 4pm - 5:30pm

 Check Out the Submission Details Here

-Meet the Spring 2025 Winners
+Meet the Fall 2025 Winners

-Spring 2025 winners
+Fall 2025 winners

 Learn more about our past challenge winners.